jakestanley/setup_windows/README.md

 # Windows

 This repository contains information and instructions on my standard Windows configuration.
 This is a comprehensive guide to setting up everything I could possibly need in a given Windows environment.
+Configuration is for Windows 10 - 10th April, 2016.

 Direct download links are provided where possible.